ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

 |Less Than (<)               | FILTER.LT |
 |Less Than or Equal (<=)     | FILTER.LE |
 |Starts With (^)             | FILTER.SW |

-<b>Filter Example</b>

-This example will demonstrate how to retrieve Threats that start-with 'thre' and had a dateAdded value great than '2015-12-02' using an API filter.

 Note that multiple filter can be added to one API call.